tkerby/flipperzero-firmware-wPlugins/applications/external/subghz_remote/catalog/docs/Readme.md

     - On remote screen, use the navigation buttons(D-pad) to send a signal
 - Edit Map File - map file editor
     - Select map file
-    - Up/Down - slot nafigation
+    - Up/Down - slot navigation
     - Ok - edit menu
     - Left - preview/save
 - New Map File - Creating a new map file